-Ideally, application of the AW and WM SDAMs should occur during the growing season when many aquatic macroinvertebrates are most active, hydrophytes are readily identifiable, and differences in vegetation or growth vigor in the riparian corridor are easier to discern.
-In many parts of the West, the optimal time of sampling is typically between April and June, when biological indicators are most readily apparent in less-than-perennial reaches.
-Assessments may be made during other times of the year, but there is an increased likelihood of specific indicators being dormant or difficult to observe at the time of assessment, especially in higher elevations of the WM, where the presence of snow and channel ice during the colder months may also be a factor.
-However, most of the indicators included in the methods persist well beyond a single growing season (e.g., hydrophytic vegetation) or are not dependent on it (e.g., geomorphological indicators), reducing the sensitivity of the methods to the timing of sampling.
+Ideally, application of the GP SDAM should occur during the growing season when many aquatic macroinvertebrates are most active, hydrophytes are readily identifiable, and differences in vegetation or growth vigor in the riparian corridor are easier to discern.
+Assessments may be made during other times of the year, but there is an increased likelihood of specific indicators being dormant or difficult to observe at the time of assessment, especially in northern parts of the GP, where the presence of snow and channel ice during the colder months may also be a factor.
+However, most of the indicators included in the method persist well beyond a single growing season (e.g., hydrophytic vegetation) or are not dependent on it (e.g., geomorphological indicators), reducing the sensitivity of the method to the timing of sampling.

-These protocols may be used in flowing streams as well as in dry or drying streams.
-However, care should be taken to avoid sampling during flooding conditions and assessors should wait at least one week after large storm events that impact vegetation and sediment in the active stream channel before collecting data to allow aquatic macroinvertebrates and other biological indicators to recover (Grimm and Fisher 1989; Hax and Golladay 1998; Fritz and Dodds 2004) and water level and clarity to stabilize and enable clear observation of physical features.
+The protocol may be used in flowing streams as well as in dry or drying streams.
+However, care should be taken to avoid sampling during flooding conditions and assessors should wait at least one week after large storm events that impact vegetation and sediment in the active stream channel before collecting data to allow aquatic macroinvertebrates and other biological indicators to recover (Grimm and Fisher 1989; Hax and Golladay 1998; Fritz and Dodds 2004).
 In general, aquatic macroinvertebrate abundance is suppressed during and shortly after major channel-scouring events, potentially leading to inaccurate assessments.
 Recent rainfall can interfere with measurements (e.g., by washing away aquatic macroinvertebrates).
 Assessors should note recent rainfall events on the field form and consider the timing of field evaluations to assess each indicator's applicability.
 Field evaluations should not be completed within one week of significant rainfall that results in surface runoff.
 Local weather data and drought information should be reviewed before assessing a reach or interpreting indicators.
-Evaluating antecedent precipitation data from nearby weather stations after each sampling event helps to determine if storms may have affected data collection and informs interpretation of SDAMs data.
+Evaluating antecedent precipitation data from nearby weather stations after each sampling event helps to determine if storms may have affected data collection and informs interpretation of GP SDAM data.
 The Antecedent Precipitation Tool (APT; U.S. Army Corps of Engineers 2023) can also be helpful for evaluating recent precipitation conditions at a site relative to the 30-year average.